rortan134/react-bypass/README.md

 Built on top of the [@radix-ui/react-slot](https://www.radix-ui.com/primitives/docs/utilities/slot) library.

 `react-bypass` is a simple utility React component that can be used as a composable approach to skip its first children and prevent it from rendering.
-Please note that `react-bypass` is meant to be an escape hatch and other approaches may be considered first.
+Note that `react-bypass` is meant to be an escape hatch and other approaches may be considered first.
 Its main use case is to be able to transform external JSX you may not have control of, received as children.

 ```tsx
 <Bypass>